 Our Mission is to assist low-income, single parents in their efforts to achieve economic independence and become free from community and government assistance while building and maintaining strong, healthy families.

-Our Vision is that every low-income, single parent in Larimer County is self-sufficient.
+Our Vision is that every low-income, single parent in Northern Colorado is self-sufficient.

 Project Self-Sufficiency evolved from the efforts of a countywide task force in 1985 with the goal of coordinating and expanding services for low-income, single parent families.
 The project began in October 1986, with the enrollment of 65 families.
 Project Self-Sufficiency of Loveland-Fort Collins was incorporated and approved for 501(c)(3) status in 1992.